urol-e5/urol-e5.github.io/_posts/2022-09-18-E5-Moorea-2022-Expedition-Post.md

 5. Start measurements and let record for 2-3 h until stabilized recording every 3 min.
 6. Measure temperature with probe and loggers throughout.
 7. Export the data and calculate mean values for 0 and 100% wells from the last 15 min of measurement.
 We will create a new calibration dataset from these measurements and upload to the SDR software.

+It is not clear yet how we perform a calibration for each well.
+We will look into this and try to do a well specific calibration this week.

 # 17 September 2022